Bashkirs: Autosomal DNA

 According to Suslova, et al. (2012) the Bashkir population shared immune genes with both West and Eastern Eurasian populations.

 Population structure of Turkic-speaking populations in the context of their geographic neighbors across Eurasia.

 A genetic study by Yunusbayev et al. 2015 found that the Bashkirs display a significant amount of East Eurasian-derived ancestry (c.
 40%), of which roughly the half can be associated with Siberian ancestry maximized in modern-day Nganasans, and the other half with Ancient Northeast Asians.
 The remainder of the Bashkirs ancestry was linked to West Eurasian, primarily European sources.
 The results point to admixture between local Indo-European-speakers, Uralic-speakers and Turkic-speakers.
 The admixture event dates to the 13th century, according to an analysis of the identical-by-descent segments.
 According to the authors, the admixture thus occurred after the presumed migrations of the ancestral Kipchaks from the Irtysh and Ob regions in the 11th century.

 The origin and later expansion of the Turkic peoples from Uchiyama et al. 2020 "the ultimate Proto-Turkic homeland may have been located in a more compact area, most likely in Eastern Mongolia, that is, close to the ultimate Proto-Mongolic homeland in Southern Manchuria and the ultimate Proto-Tungusic homeland in the present-day borderlands of China, Russia and North Korea.
 This hypothesis would explain the tight connections of Proto-Turkic with Proto-Mongolic and Proto-Tungusic, regardless of whether one interprets the numerous similarities between the three Altaic families as partly inherited or obtained owing to long-lasting contact."

 A full genome study by Triska et al. 2017 found that the Bashkir genepool is best described as a multi-layered amalgamation of Turkic, Uralic, and Indo-European contributions.
 They further argue that "this disparity between cultural and genetic affinities of Tatar and Bashkir can be attributed to a phenomenon of cultural dominance: the population ancestral to Bashkir adopted the Turkic language during Turkic expansion from the east (language replacement event)".

-A genetic analysis on genetic data of Hun, Avar and Magyar conqueror samples by Maroti et al. 2022, revealed high genetic affinity between Magyar conquerors and modern day Bashkirs.
+A genetic analysis on genetic data of Hun, Avar and Magyar conqueror samples by Maroti et al. 2022, revealed high genetic affinity between Magyar conquerors and modern day Volga Tatars and Bashkirs.
 They can be modeled as ~50% Mansi-like, ~35% Sarmatian-like, and ~15% Hun/Xiongnu-like.
 The admixture event is suggested to have taken place in the Southern Ural region at 643–431 BC.